Differential item functioning via robust scaling: The R-DIF Procedure

 Motivating a per-item tuning parameter in terms of the desired Type I Error rate for DIF detection is a primary advantage of the proposed approach compared to that of Wang and colleagues (\citeyear{Wang2022}).
-In particular, the simulation studies reported below show that the R-DIF procedure yields a test of DIF that maintains the nominal value of $\alpha$ quite well even when a relatively large proportion of items exhibit DIF and when sample sizes are relatively small.
+In particular, the simulation studies reported below show that the R-DIF procedure yields a test of DIF that maintains the nominal value of $\alpha$ quite well even when a relatively large proportion of items exhibit DIF.

-While there are various redescending M-estimators available, Tukey's bisquare is widely used and well suited to the present context.
+While there are various redescending M-estimators available, Tukey's bisquare is well suited to the present context.
 It can be defined as:

+Note that, in general, choosing a per-item turning parameter $k_i$ implies that each item has a different loss function, $\psi_i$.
+This situation was not directly addressed by Theorem 1.
+However, Assumptions A1-A4 continue to hold when using the bi-square function with per-item tuning parameters.
+In particular, $\psi'(0) = 1$ is a constant that does not depend on the choice $k$, so that A3 is satisfied.
 The bisquare function in Equation \e{psi} is used in the simulation studies and empirical example reported below.